matthiask/html-sanitizer/README.rst

   (containing no text or only whitespace) are dropped.
 - ``separate``: Tags which are not merged if they appear as siblings.
 By default, tags of the same type are merged.
+- ``whitespace``: Tags which are treated as whitespace and removed from the beginning or end of other tags' content.
 - ``add_nofollow``: Whether to add ``rel="nofollow"`` to all links.
 - ``autolink``: Enable lxml_'s autolinker_.
 May be either a boolean or a dictionary; a dictionary is passed as keyword arguments to